toddeTV/talk_2022-10-28_musiktheorie-symposium/slides.example.md

 title: 'Slidev'
 # titleTemplate for the webpage, `%s` will be replaced by the page's title
 titleTemplate: '%s - Slidev'
-# information for your slides, can be a markdown string
-info: false

 # random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev